Big win for insurer on the issue of “bad faith” in federal court

 The state case involved $100,000 in bodily injury coverage wherein a Geico insured caused an accident that killed the other driver.
 The case ultimately went to a jury trial with the jury awarding over nine million dollars to the estate.
 The jury found that Geico acted in bad faith.
 Geico appealed the decision.
 The Court of Appeals overturned the verdict and held that while Geico didn’t act perfectly, its inaction was not in bad faith.
 The case was appealed to the Florida Supreme Court.
 The facts show how two different courts — one federal and one state — can come down with opposite rulings on cases with similar, albeit not exact fact patterns (this case turned on the issue of the carrier failing to inform the estate’s attorney that their insured was working with a personal attorney with regard to the request for a statement); on the issue of whether there was “bad faith.”

-Insurers needing representation or having questions regarding bad faith issues may reach me at email@example.com or by phone at 239-344-1273.
+Insurers needing representation or having questions regarding bad faith issues may reach us at firstname.lastname@example.org or by phone at 239-344-1100.